DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/join.md

 We are always looking for new group members!

-_The Dynamics and Neural Systems Group is dedicated to promoting a lab environment in which people with all types of personalities and backgrounds feel included and supported._
+_The Dynamics and Neural Systems Lab is dedicated to promoting a lab environment in which people with all types of personalities and backgrounds feel included and supported._

 If you're thinking about joining the group but are unsure of what the environment and culture is like, feel free to contact [some of the current or past members]({{ site.url }}{{ site.baseurl }}/team) to get a candid assessment!